codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 See the [Azure instructions]({{site.baseurl}}/docs/enterprise/single-sign-on/sso-azure/).

-### Setting Okta as an Identity provider
+### Setting Okta as an Identity Provider

 See the [Okta instructions]({{site.baseurl}}/docs/enterprise/single-sign-on/sso-okta/).

-### Setting OneLogin as an Identity provider
+### Setting OneLogin as an Identity Provider

 See the [OneLogin instructions]({{site.baseurl}}/docs/enterprise/single-sign-on/sso-onelogin/).

 ## Testing your Identity provider

-Once you setup the Identity provider do the following
+Once you setup the Identity Provider, do the following

 1. Go to the collaborators screen by clicking on *People* on the left sidebar (under User Management)
 1. Add an active user that will be used for testing.
 We recommend you use your own user